GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 build higher-level components.
 Applications can take advantage of the best tool for their needs, finding the right balance between usability, performance, and reliability.

-## Background: Why does the web need another storage API?
+## Why does the web need another storage API?

 The web platform offers a number of storage options for developers, each of which built with specific use-cases in mind.